xyw7/pvector/README.md

 (3) train the unforzen weights (EAL and the brand new classifier) for 6 epochs.
 ### training stage 3
 In stage 3, unfreeze all the weights in p_vectors and train it for 6 epochs.

+## To do
+1. update more specific codes
+2. update results